Travelling: Thermos bottles tested (2019-4-8, and a few later updates, then some more updates in 2022, 2023, 2024)

 Note also that the measurements from the thermocouple are not actually accurate up to 0.1°C, and they drift around a bit, which explains other seemingly inconsistent deviations such as the differences above per hour are 2.5, 2.5, 2.5, 1.8, which means possibly the measurements at the start are slightly too high.
 In any case, the results from the first and last measurement give: k=0.0293, a bit worse than the Thermos King 1.2 litre.
 I will later check what the results are of calculating k using linear regression.
 In any case the results show slightly worse results than opening once.
 The 4h temperature should be about 88.7 °C for a k of 0.026, and 1 degree is far more than how much the thermocouple fluctuates.

 Notes about measurement accuracy: The fluke thermocouple has a stated accuracy of "+/- 2.2 °C or 2% whichever is greater ((0 to 260 °C)", but this is about absolute deviations.
 There are 2 deviations: we are using values that are all measured with the same thermocouple and thus deviations are about the same in all cases of measurements of a given temperature, with all measurements of say 90 degrees the absolute deviation will the same.
 There is some variation when measuring a certain temperature from various causes, but the thermocouple values don't just change all the time by 2.2 degrees up and down, the fluctuations are far smaller.
-Btw. comparing to another thermocouple that camse with another multimeter the temparatures are the same.
+Btw. comparing measurements of this thermocouple to another thermocouple that came with another multimeter the temparatures are the same.

 6 hour measurement, with no pre-heating of the bottle, I waited 1 minute to let the bottle's inside completely warm up before the initial temperature measurement:

-Stanley quadvac classic 1.0 litre:
+Stanley quadvac 1.0 litre:

 T room = from 14.4 °C to 15.2 °C,